Back to Blog

 FAQ

 Should I replace Supabase's default SMTP?
 If email deliverability matters to you (it should), yes.
 Supabase's default email uses a shared service.
-A dedicated SMTP provider like Resend or Postmark gives you better inbox placement.
+A dedicated SMTP provider like Resend or Postmark gives you better inbox placement, consistent branding, and analytics on your auth emails.
+The swap takes a few minutes in your Supabase project settings.